Slackadays/Clipboard/README.md

-# Clipboard
+# 📋 Clipboard
 Cut, copy, and paste anything anywhere you want, all from the comfort of your terminal!
 The ultimate clipboard system for the command line.

-Clipboard...
+**Clipboard...**
 - **is really tiny**.
-Clipboard rings in at mere kilobytes for most platforms.
+Clipboard rings in at mere kilobytes for most/all platforms.
 - **is really simple**.
 Clipboard takes no time to learn because there's nothing to learn.
+- **is really friendly**.
+Clipboard is one of the most user-friendly pieces of software out there.
 - **is really discoverable**.
-I never found out about previous implementations of terminal clipboards because they were undiscoverable.
+I never found out about any previously made terminal clipboards because they were 99% invisible.
 - **just works everywhere**.
-Clipboard works on any Windows or POSIX (Linux, macOS, *BSD) system.
+Clipboard works on any Windows or POSIX (Linux, macOS, *BSD, etc.) system and has ZERO dependencies.
 - **looks pretty**.
-Colors make everything nicer. 🌈 Say sayonara to boring black & white!
+Colors make everything nicer. 🌈 Say adiós to boring black & white!
 - **saves time**.
-Stop making temporary directories or memorizing file locations!
+Stop making temporary directories or memorizing file locations.
+Say hello to productivity!

 # How To Use